-As required by statutes, we have completed an audit of the financial statements and related notes of the WRS as of and for the year ended December 31, 2015.
-Our audit of the financial statements and related notes of the other employee benefit programs administered by ETF is ongoing.
-The financial statements of the WRS and of the other employee benefit programs will be presented in ETF's Comprehensive Annual Financial Report (CAFR), as well as in the State's CAFR, published by DOA.
+As required by statutes, we have completed an audit of the financial statements and related notes of the WRS as of and for the year ended December 31, 2016.
+Our audit of the financial statements and related notes of the other employee benefit programs administered by ETF for the year ended December 31, 2016, is ongoing.
+The financial statements of the WRS and of the other employee benefit programs will be presented in ETF's Comprehensive Annual Financial Report (CAFR), as well as in the State's CAFR, which is published by DOA.